shane-mason/FieldStation42/docs/HOMETV_ARCHITECTURE.md

 explicit copy profile is useful on known-compatible libraries.
 A later version can use `ffprobe` plus client capabilities to choose copy/remux per stream.

+The rolling playlist retains 12 two-second segments (at least 24 seconds).
+On initial tune the server resolves the scheduled media position `HOMETV_INITIAL_BUFFER_SECONDS` into the future.
+The client remains paused until that much media is present in the video element's actual buffered ranges.
+With the default six-second target, generation time then brings the first played frame back close to the authoritative wall-clock broadcast position.
+This startup gate is not reapplied for ordinary buffer fluctuations.

 The FFmpeg command is constructed as an argument vector, never a shell string.
 No endpoint accepts a command or path.
 Input paths come only from the current schedule and must resolve to a catalog-approved file.